MusicDin/kubitect/docs/getting-started/getting-started.md

         1. IP address of the remote host.

         2. Path to the **password-less** SSH key file required for establishing connection with the remote host.

-In this tutorial we will use only localhost.
+Throughout this guide, only localhost will be used.

-## Step 4 - Define cluster infrastructure
+## Step 3 - Define cluster infrastructure

 The second part of the configuration file consists of the cluster infrastructure.
-In this part, all virtual machines are defined along with their properties such as operating system, CPU cores, amount of RAM and so on.
+In this part, all cluster nodes are defined along with their properties such as operating system, CPU cores, amount of RAM and so on.

-For easier interpretation of the components that the final cluster will be made of, see the below image.
+Below is an image that visualizes the components of the final cluster.

 <div class="text-center">
   <img